survivejs/react-book/manuscript/styling_react.md

 Note that now that we have styling at component level we can implement logic touching it easily.
 One classic way to do this has been to alter class name based on the outlook we want.
 Now we can adjust the properties we want directly.

-We have lost something in process.
+We have lost something in process, though.
 Now all of our styling is tied to our JavaScript code.
 It is going to be difficult to perform large, sweeping changes to our codebase as we need to tweak a lot of components to achieve that.

 We can try to work against this by injecting a part of styling through props.
 A component could provide patch its style based on provided one.
 This can be improved further by coming up with conventions that allow parts of style configuration mapped to some specific part.
 We just reinvented selectors on a small scale.

 How about things like media queries?
 This naive approach won't quite cut it.
 Fortunately people have come up with libraries to solve these tough problems for us.

+According to Michele Bertoli basic features of these libraries are

+* Autoprefixing - Ie. for `border`, `animation`, `flex`, ...
+* Pseudo classes - `:hover`, `:active`, ...
+* Media queries - `@media (max-width: 200px)`, ...
+* Styles as Object Literals - See example above
+* CSS style extraction - It is useful to be able to extract separate CSS files as that helps with the initial loading of the page.
+Back to start!

+I will cover some of the available libraries to give you a better idea how they work.
+See [Michele's list](https://github.com/MicheleBertoli/css-in-js) for more a comprehensive outlook of the situation.

 ### Radium

-[Radium](http://projects.formidablelabs.com/radium/) has certain valuable ideas that are worth covering.
-Most importantly it provides abstractions required to deal with media queries, browser states (ie. `:hover`) and modifiers (primary/secondary button and so on).
+[Radium](http://projects.formidablelabs.com/radium/) has certain valuable ideas that are worth highlighting.
+Most importantly it provides abstractions required to deal with media queries, pseudo classes (ie. `:hover`) and modifiers (primary/secondary button and so on).

 It expands the basic syntax as follows: